BeAllAround/S2S-Compilers-Blog-Series-Public/README.md

-#### Local Label Problem
+#### Local Label Concern

 _Local_ Labels, as the name suggests, are local.
 Meaning that a jump table is generated per individual block - each time we use our macro.
 The code above generates one jump table since we are in the loop.

 The following isn't ideal unless we have a particular use case for it.
+For example, using it in extensive loops or function calls is a great trade-off.

 ```c
 int main() {